linhnguyen-gt/bloc_small/README.md

 numbers.add(1); // No output
 numbers.add(2); // Outputs: Even number: 2
 ```

-`debounceTime(Duration duration)`

-Emits items from the source `ReactiveSubject` only after a specified duration has passed without the `ReactiveSubject` emitting any other items.
+- `debounceTime(Duration duration)`: Emits items from the source `ReactiveSubject` only after a specified duration has passed without the `ReactiveSubject` emitting any other items.

 ```dart
 final searchQuery = ReactiveSubject<String>();